flexera-public/right_aws/README.txt

 == KNOWN ISSUES:

+- 7/08: A user has reported that uploads of large files on Windows may be broken on some Win platforms due to a buggy File.lstat.size.
+Use the following monkey-patch at your own risk, as it has been proven to break Rails 2.0 on Windows:

+    require 'win32/file'
+    class File
+      def lstat
+        self.stat
+      end
+    end

 - Attempting to use the Gibberish plugin (used by the Beast forum app) will break right_aws as well as lots of other code.
 Gibberish changes the semantics of core Ruby (specifically, the String class) and thus presents a reliability